Halloumi in a curry may sound weird but it works an absolute charm. You have to give it a go.

 Total Cost - £9.84

-As the halloumi starts to brown, add 2 cloves of grated garlic, a grated knob of ginger, a heaped teaspoon of turmeric, a heaped teaspoon and a half of chilli powder, and 2 teaspoons of garam masala.
-Mix everything together, add your cauliflower, and then add a tablespoon and a half of tomato puree.
+As the Halloumi starts to brown, add 2 grated garlic cloves, a grated knob of ginger, a heaped teaspoon of turmeric, 1 1⁄2 heaped teaspoons of chilli powder and 2 teaspoons of garam masala.
+Mix everything together, add your cauliflower and 1 1⁄2 tablespoons of tomato puree.
 Mix it in.

 Get your rice on (follow pack instructions).